top of page

 boiling water

 Serve hot.
-Enjoy as they are, with a big scoop of Little Brother hot sauce, and/or a dash of apple cider vinegar.
+Enjoy plain, with a big scoop of Little Brother La Jiao Jiang Chili Crisp, and/or a dash of apple cider vinegar.

 boiling water